Showtime (TV network): Sports programming

-Showtime broadcasts a limited amount of sports programming, which is produced by the channel's Showtime Sports division.
-Showtime also operates Showtime PPV (formerly Showtime Entertainment Television or SET), which broadcasts boxing matches and other select event programming for pay-per-view.
+Showtime has broadcast a limited amount of sports programming, which is produced by the channel's Showtime Sports division.
+Showtime also operates Showtime Sports PPV (formerly Showtime Event Television or SET), which formerly broadcast boxing matches and has broadcast other select event programming for pay-per-view.
 Beginning in March 1986, Showtime's sports programming consisted largely of boxing matches produced under the banner Showtime Championship Boxing; in 2001, the network launched ShoBox: The New Generation, focusing primarily on up-and-coming boxers.
 In 2004, Showtime began broadcasting all domestic fights telecast on the channel in high definition.

 In December 2006, Showtime announced a deal to broadcast mixed martial arts matches from the then-newly formed Elite Xtreme Combat (or EliteXC), an MMA organization formed by Showtime Networks and ProElite, Inc., with all events broadcast under the banner ShoXC; the league folded two years later in 2008.

-In 2008, Showtime acquired Inside the NFL, the longest-running program in the history of HBO, from that network after it had cancelled the seasonal analysis and interview program in February of that year; Inside the NFL moved to Showtime that September.
+In 2008, Showtime acquired Inside the NFL, the longest-running program in the history of HBO, from HBO after it had cancelled the seasonal analysis and interview program in February of that year; Inside the NFL moved to Showtime that September.
 In 2021, Inside the NFL moved to Paramount+.

 In February 2009, mixed martial arts promotion Strikeforce announced a three-year broadcast agreement with Showtime, allowing it to broadcast up to 16 events per year, as well as a deal with sister network CBS for an option to produce up to four events for that network; Strikeforce ended its run on Showtime when the league folded in January 2013.
 In addition to broadcasting big-ticket Strikeforce events on Showtime, the promotion also announced it would produce ShoMMA: Strikeforce Challengers, an event series highlighting up-and-coming fighters.

 In 2010, Showtime debuted another original sports insider program, Inside NASCAR, focusing on interviews and analysis from around the NASCAR circuit.
 In 2011, Showtime expanded its MMA programming by televising events produced by M-1 Global, the Russian PTC company of popular Strikeforce fighter Fedor Emelianenko.
 In November 2012, Showtime debuted a sports-themed spinoff of CBS' long-running newsmagazine 60 Minutes, titled 60 Minutes Sports.

 From 2012 to 2015, Showtime also aired an hour-long program called Jim Rome on Showtime, featuring the CBS Sports Radio host's commentary and interviews with personalities in the sports world.

 On February 9, 2021, it was announced that Showtime would be the exclusive home of Bellator MMA beginning with Bellator 255 on April 2 (the ViacomCBS merger made Bellator and Showtime corporate siblings).
-This will be the first time mixed martial arts has aired on Showtime since Strikeforce was absorbed by the UFC.
+It was the first time mixed martial arts aired on Showtime since Strikeforce was absorbed by the UFC.

+Showtime Sports ceased operations on December 31, 2023, and sports programming has been moved to the CBS Sports branding.